MozillaSecurity/laniakea/README.md

 }
 ```

-Add your user-data script - which is going to be used for provisioning your EC2 instances - to "user_data/".
+Add your user-data script - which is going to be used for provisioning your EC2 instances - to "userdata/".
-If you add a custom user-script rather than modifying "default.sh" then provide the path to that script to the "-user-data" parameter.
+If you add a custom user-script rather than modifying "default.sh" then provide the path to that script to the "-userdata" parameter.

 <h4>Basic Usage</h4>
 ```
-% ./laniakea.py -create -tags '{"Name": "peach"}'
+% ./laniakea.py -create-on-demand -tags Name=peach
-% ./laniakea.py -create-spot -tags '{"Name": "peach"}' -image-name ec2-spot -max-spot-price 0.100
+% ./laniakea.py -create-spot -tags Name=peach -image-name ec2-spot -userdata userdata/peach.private.sh
-% ./laniakea.py -status -only "{'tag:Name': 'peach'}"
+% ./laniakea.py -status -only tag:Name=peach
-% ./laniakea.py -terminate -only "{'tag:Name': 'peach'}"
+% ./laniakea.py -terminate -only tag:Name=peach
 ```

 <h4>Example</h4>
 ```
-% ./laniakea.py -create -tags '{"Name": "peach"}' -user-data user_data/peach.private.sh
+% ./laniakea.py -create-on-demand -tags Name=peach -userdata userdata/peach.private.sh
 [Laniakea] 2015-01-05 00:17:15 INFO: Using image definition "default" from images.json.
-[Laniakea] 2015-01-05 00:17:15 INFO: Adding user data script content from user_data/peach.private.sh.
+[Laniakea] 2015-01-05 00:17:15 INFO: Adding user data script content from userdata/peach.private.sh.
 [Laniakea] 2015-01-05 00:17:15 INFO: Using Boto configuration profile "laniakea".
 [Laniakea] 2015-01-05 00:17:40 INFO: i-7332e57d is running at ec2-54-149-44-1.us-west-2.compute.amazonaws.com (54.149.44.1)
 [Laniakea] 2015-01-05 00:17:40 INFO: i-7132e57f is running at ec2-54-149-43-14.us-west-2.compute.amazonaws.com (54.149.43.14)